How does hair restoration work?

 What’s important for hair growth is the hair growth cycle.
 Human hair has three phases of the growth cycle: anagen (growth), catagen (transition), and telogen (resting/shedding).
 When we’re young, our hair follicles spend most of their time in the growth phase.
 But whether due to genetic predisposition (male or female pattern baldness) or simple aging, our hair follicles begin to spend more and more time in the resting phase.
 Some even become fully dormant.
 That leads to thinning hair because the follicles that have shed their hairs don’t quickly move back to the anagen phase to start growing new hair.

-Who is a good candidate for PRP for hair restoration?
+Who is a good candidate for hair restoration?

 How long will it take to start growing hair?

-Is there recovery after a PRP session?
+Is there recovery after a hair restoration session?
 When can I wash my hair?

 There isn’t really any recovery.
 You may take an over-the-counter pain medication if you feel any soreness, but you can shower and wash your hair immediately.
 Dr. Dahan usually recommends holding off one to two days with typical hair maintenance, such as blow drying, coloring, curling, etc.